 Key finding: Magnesium uptake 5 times faster than tablets

-In this study both the blood level as well as the cellular magnesium content were determined with the help of a hair analysis before and after a twelve week transdermal application with a 31 percent saturated magnesium chloride solution.
-Thereby after a twelve week course of treatment an average rise in the cellular magnesium content of 59.5 percent was determined in 89 percent of the test subjects.
-With oral magnesium intake, comparable results could first be achieved after nine to twenty four months.
+In this study both the blood level and cellular magnesium content were determined with the help of a hair analysis before and after a twelve-week transdermal application with a 31 percent saturated magnesium chloride solution.
+Thereby after a twelve-week course of treatment an average rise in the cellular magnesium content of 59.5 percent was determined in 89 percent of the test subjects.
+With oral magnesium intake, comparable results could first be achieved after nine to twenty-four months.
 Furthermore, all patients showed an average improvement of 25.2 percent in the calcium-magnesium ratio during the test period.
 As a side effect, clear indications of a detoxification of heavy metals was observed in 78 percent of the test subjects.

 Key finding: Magnesium reduces severity and frequency of attacks